 ICS BOARD OF DIRECTORS BYLAWS

-FOURTH AMENDED AND RESTATED BYLAWS OF INDIAN COMMUNITY SCHOOL, INC.
+FIFTH AMENDED AND RESTATED BYLAWS OF INDIAN COMMUNITY SCHOOL, INC.

 PREAMBLE: MISSION STATEMENT